Suicide Prevention Toolkit for Primary Care Practices

 As a provider of primary care services you are in a unique position to prevent suicides among your patients.
 Research tells us that people who die by suicide are more likely to have seen their primary care provider shortly before their death than any other health care professional.

-At any given time, between two and four percent of your patients are having thoughts of suicide.
-They may come to your exam rooms presenting with many different concerns, but the one they may not be telling you about could be the one that will kill them – unless you and your staff are prepared.
+At any given time, some of your patients are having thoughts of suicide.
+They may come to your exam rooms presenting with many different concerns, but the one they may not be telling you about could be the one that will kill them–unless you and your staff are prepared.

 Quick Start Guide

-Start your suicide prevention journey by checking out the Quick Start Guide.
+Start your suicide prevention efforts by checking out the Quick Start Guide.
 It will walk you step-by-step through the process of seamlessly integrating suicide prevention into your practice.

 2. Educating Clinicians and Office Staff

 The educational section of this toolkit contains a primer presented in five modules.
 The first two modules are background material that may be of interest to the entire staff.
-The third module provides an understanding of general prevention practices that should be implemented to maximally benefit the entire patient population.
-Modules 4 and 5 are designed to educate clinicians for the specialized suicide prevention roles they will play.
-Module 4 provides the information necessary to evaluate patients who may be at heightened risk for suicide and to make a clinical assessment of that risk.
-Module 5 discusses interventions that may be necessary to protect patients from intentionally harming themselves, up to and including making arrangements for involuntary hospitalization.
-Additional educational resources can be found in the Patient Education Tools/Other Resources section of this Toolkit.
+The third module provides an understanding of general prevention practices that should be implemented to maximally benefit the entire patient population and should be read and discussed by the entire primary care staff.
+Modules four and five are designed to educate clinicians for the specialized suicide prevention roles they will play.
+Module four provides the information necessary to evaluate patients who may be at heightened risk for suicide and to make a clinical assessment of that risk.
+Module five discusses interventions that may be necessary to protect patients from intentionally harming themselves, up to and including making arrangements for involuntary hospitalization.
+Additional educational resources can be found in the Patient Education Tools/Other Resources section of this toolkit.

 Module 1 – Prevalence and Comorbidity